fractaledmind/dialog-closedby-polyfill/README.md

 # dialog-closedby-polyfill

-A polyfill for the HTMLDialogElement `closedby` attribute, providing control over how modal dialogs can be dismissed.
+A polyfill for the HTMLDialogElement `closedby` attribute, providing control over how dialogs can be dismissed.

 > **Note**: The HTML attribute is `closedby` (lowercase), while the JavaScript property is `closedBy` (camelCase).

 ## Features

-- 🎯 Implements the `closedby` attribute for `<dialog>` elements
+- 🎯 Implements the `closedby` attribute for both modal and non-modal `<dialog>` elements
 - 🔒 Three closing modes: `any`, `closerequest`, and `none`
 - 🚀 Zero dependencies
 - 📦 TypeScript support included